 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 (John 3:16)

 John now says that this Word who had become flesh, the One and Only, was given by God to us as a gift.
 Of course, God cannot die.
 But Jesus, the Son of God, God in the flesh, died a real death as a sacrifice for us.
-In doing so, Christ became our Savior.
-Those who place their faith in him will be given God’s eternal life as a gift.
+In doing so, he became our Savior.
+Those who place their faith in him are given God’s eternal life as a gift.
 This is because the life of the Father is found in his Son, and those who have the Son have God’s life, the indwelling Holy Spirit.

 As a reader, you may be searching for spiritual truth.
 You may previously have seen Christ only as a great religious teacher or leader.
 But now you have read about his deity.
 My prayer is that you will come to see him not only as a great leader, but as the Savior, the Messiah, and God incarnate.
-If you place your faith in him, he will then be your Savior.
+If you put your faith in him, he will then be your Savior.
 You will not be disappointed.

 ¹ See The Unseen Realm: Rediscovering the Supernatural Worldview of the Bible, by M.S.
 Heiser